CedricElie/etcd-walker/README.md

 # etcd-walker
 Playing around with etcd operations
 * get-etcd.sh - a script to rapidly kickstart an etcd instance on your box
-* etc-walker.go - a go program to navigate through etcd
+* etcd-walker.go - a go program to navigate through etcd

 ### Installation